xavierpok/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connexion shows a list of persons
 3. User requests to delete a specific person
+4. Connexion requests for index of person
+5. User specifies index of person
-4. Connexion deletes the person
+6. Connexion deletes the person

     Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 The list is empty.

   Use case ends.

-* 3a.
+* 5a.
 The given index is invalid.

-    * 3a1.
+    * 5a1.
 Connexion shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 4.

 **Use case: Add a person**